 Best for ad and malware-free browsing

-NordVPN doesn’t offer a free Chrome extension, so you’ll need to set up an account with the provider.
+NordVPN doesn’t offer a free Chrome extension, so you’ll need to set up an account with the provider to get this VPN for Chrome.
 Some of the major benefits here include the firm’s CyberSec feature which is designed to block adverts and prevent you accessing malware-laden sites, making your browsing a more streamlined and safer experience.
 The extension is also lightweight and user-friendly with just a simple couple of clicks needed to get things going.

 The service offers a three-day free trial but it’s hidden on the website (find it here).
 There are four available plans which come with a 30-day money-back guarantee.
 With the exception of the monthly subscription, the plans are reasonably affordable with the limited three-year plan being particularly good value.
 The packages available are:

 Number of servers: 2500 | Server locations: 25 | IP addresses: N/A | Maximum devices supported: 5

 After downloading the Hotspot Shield Chrome VPN extension, it only takes a couple of clicks before you’re up and running.
 You’re automatically assigned to the optimal server with the fastest connection speed.
 There’s not much here in terms of configuration options, but the extension is free – albeit with a limited choice of four locations (although on the plus side, you aren’t bombarded by ads).

 Performance-wise, with this provider, our upload and download speeds proved to be a tad higher than what we’d normally see, with only a slight increase in latency.
 Hotspot Shield uses 256-bit encryption and frequently updates its browser add-on.